Bring the Rainbow

 Kemocite-Laced Weaponry is huge on a torpedo boat due to the higher proc chance and AoE -DRR and damage.
 Since we can fill an Ensign seat with it, this is always an expensive BOff purchase.

 Lt.
-Commander Tactical/Command (Universal)
+Commander Science/Command (Universal)

 Concentrate Firepower III is the quintessential Torpedo power, refreshing torpedo cooldowns, granting extra THY1 every couple seconds, and overall increasing output of damage significantly.
 You can never have too many of these on the team, especially since pets no longer steal the torp refreshes.